A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Introduction and overview

-We're well aware that we aren't the only ones --- and definitely also not the first --- to try and provide a decision-theoretic foundation for dealing with uncertainty in quantum mechanics.
-To name only a few others, \citeauthor{deutsch1999:quantum:decisions} \cite{deutsch1999:quantum:decisions} and \citeauthor{wallace2003:defending:deutsch} \cite{wallace2003:defending:deutsch,wallace2007:improving:deutsch,wallace2009:born:arxiv} have tried to show that in an Everettian (many-worlds) approach to quantum mechanics, a few simple decision-theoretic principles are enough to derive the probabilistic quantum mechanical postulates from the non-probabilistic ones.
-Their aim in this has been to justify the use of probabilities (Born's rule) in a quantum mechanical context, or to use Deutsch's phrase, to justify \begin{quote} [\dots] deriving a probability statement from a factual statement.
-This could be called deriving a `tends to' from a `does'. \end{quote} In this paper, we don't necessarily want to repeat or improve on their existing arguments and we most decidedly aren't looking for ways to justify using (precise) probabilities in a quantum context.
+In this paper, we don't necessarily want to repeat or improve on these existing arguments and we most decidedly aren't looking for ways to justify using (precise) probabilities in a quantum context.
 But we are looking for ways to deal with the existing uncertainty in quantum mechanics using a decision-theoretic toolbox.
 In doing so, we also want to show that more general models than probabilities are reasonable and useful for dealing with epistemic uncertainty in quantum mechanics.
 As we'll explain in much more detail further on in \cref{sec:our:approach}, we'll place the decision-theoretic argument in a de Finetti rather than a Savage framework, which will then allow us to deal more easily with partial preference, imprecision and indecision.
 Indeed, rather than postulate Born's rule (and the concomitant existence of probabilities) directly, we propose (like Deutsch and Wallace) a conglomerate of decision-theoretic postulates that seem less invasive, and which allow us to derive Born's rule as a special case, while allowing (unlike Deutsch and Wallace) for more general (imprecise or partially specified probabilities) models in less restrictive cases.
 This will allow us to put into perspective the --- to our mind unjustifiably strong --- uniquely central role that precise probabilities often seem to play in quantum mechanics.

 How have we structured the discussion?
 We begin in \cref{sec:quantum:mechanics} with a brief review of the basics of quantum mechanics, and in particular of its (non-probabilistic and probabilistic) postulates, which we'll have occasion to refer to and build on later.